-Welcome to the new look Norfolk Moths website.
+Welcome to the award winning Norfolk Moths website!
 New features, better navigation, improved interactivity, all with fresh new styling.

-To date c664 species of macro-moth along with c1100 species of micro-moth have been recorded in Norfolk since records began in Victorian times.
+To date c667 species of macro-moth along with c1112 species of micro-moth have been recorded in Norfolk since records began in Victorian times.
 This site aims to provide full details of all the species that occur (or once occurred) in Norfolk, with photographs, descriptions, flight graphs, latest records, distribution maps and more!

 It is now easier than ever to submit your records and photographs using the on-line recorder.
 All verified records will be included in the County database. - Jim Wheeler